 Women bear almost all responsibility for meeting basic needs of the family, yet are systematically denied the resources, information and freedom of action they need to fulfill this responsibility.

 The vast majority of the world's poor are women.
-Two-thirds of the world's illiterates are female.
+Two-thirds of the world's illiterate popultion are female.
 Of the millions of school age children not in school, the majority are girls.
 And today, HIV/AIDS is rapidly becoming a woman's disease.
-In several southern African countries, more than three-quarters of all young people living with HIV are women.
+Women comprise nearly 60 percent of all people living with HIV/AIDS in Sub-Saharan Africa.

-The current world food price crisis is having a severe impact on women.
 Around the world, millions of people eat two or three times a day, but a significant percentage of women eat only once.
-And, now, many women are denying themselves even that one meal to ensure that their children are fed.
+Many women deny themselves even that one meal to ensure that their children are fed.
 These women are already suffering the effects of even more severe malnutrition, which inevitably will be their children's fate as well.
-The impact of this crisis will be with us for many years.

 Studies show that when women are supported and empowered, all of society benefits.
 Their families are healthier, more children go to school, agricultural productivity improves and incomes increase.
 In short, communities become more resilient.